-Public service organisations and their staff are subject to the full provisions of the Terrorism Act 2000 and may commit most of the principal offences under the POCA, but are not legally obliged to apply the provisions of the Money Laundering Regulations 2007.
+Public service organisations and their staff are subject to the full provisions of the Terrorism Act 2000 and may commit most of the principal offences under the POCA, but are not legally obliged to apply the provisions of the Money Laundering Terrorist Financing and Transfer of Funds Regulations 2017.
 However, as responsible public bodies, they should employ policies and procedures which reflect the essence of the UK's anti-terrorist financing, and anti-money laundering, regimes.
-Accordingly, this Council comply and have an Anti Money Laundering Policy which is reviewed annually by Audit Committee and most recently 8 November 2016.
+Accordingly, this council comply and have an Anti Money Laundering Policy which is reviewed annually by Audit Committee and most recently 21 November 2017.

-9.5 Procedures for Establishing Identity / Authenticity Of Lenders
+9.5 Procedures for Establishing Identity / Authenticity of Lenders

 It is not a requirement under POCA for local authorities to require identification from every person or organisation it deals with.
-However, in respect of treasury management transactions, there is a need for due diligence and this will be effected by following the procedures below.
+However, in respect of treasury management transactions, there is a need for due diligence and this will be affected by following the procedures below.

-The Council does not accept loans from individuals.
+• The council does not accept loans from individuals.
 All loans are obtained from the PWLB, other local authorities or from authorised institutions under the Financial Services and Markets Act 2000.
 This register can be accessed through the Financial Conduct Authority website on www.fca.org.uk.